heyyimin/SLIM_20251119/readme.txt

 3. Processing Workflow
 To reconstruct images using MATLAB, follow these steps:
+(1) Download the bfmatlab.zip toolkit from https://www.openmicroscopy.org/bio-formats/downloads/, unzip it, and place the bfmatlab folder in the code directory.
-(1) Start MATLAB.
+(2) Start MATLAB.
-(2) Open and run the script SLIM.m.
+(3) Open and run the script SLIM.m.
-(3) When prompted, select the target .sdt file for processing.
+(4) When prompted, select the target .sdt file for processing.
-(4) The script will generate the final super-resolution fluorescence lifetime image as: SLIM_image.tif.
+(5) The script will generate the final super-resolution fluorescence lifetime image as: SLIM_image.tif.

 4. Parameter Configuration
 To ensure optimal results, configure the following key parameters in the code: